W3 Company - Service Stories

 index of service stories

-Milo & Mates - Bruce Young
+Milo and Mates - Bruce Young

 In total eleven Australian tracker dogs were deployed to Vietnam.
 Two dogs were routinely assigned to each of the Australian battalions based at the Task Force base at Nui Dat.
 A typical tracker team consisted of two dogs with handlers, two visual trackers, a machine-gunner and a radio operator [see picture].
 The team operated on standby from Nui Dat, usually deployed by helicopter after a contact to follow up enemy trails or to locate suspected enemy positions.
-Once deployed, the dog would be put to a scent & start the track, usually at speed, until he would stop with nose or paw extended in a ‘point’ toward the suspected hideout.
+Once deployed, the dog would be put to a scent and start the track, usually at speed, until he would stop with nose or paw extended in a ‘point’ toward the suspected hideout.
 The tracker and dog would then fall back while the rest of the section swept the area, often locating wounded enemy or recently occupied positions.

 The deployment of tracker dogs in Vietnam was a success with the dogs considered highly competent at combat tasks.
-As well as locating enemy personnel & their support systems, the dogs were also thought to have on occasions saved the lives of their human companions.
+As well as locating enemy personnel and their support systems, the dogs were also thought to have on occasions saved the lives of their human companions.
 Dog handler Peter Haran is quoted about his dog: Caesar … could see, smell and hear Charlie long before we walked into a firefight.
 He knew where the mines were, where the trip wires were strung, and he could cover ground chasing the enemy at speeds which literally took your breath away.

 But is it fair to blame a tracker dog when things go wrong..?
-[The review found that the dog was not tracking & was located behind the sweep section when the accident happened].
+[The research found that the dog was not tracking being located behind the sweep section when the accident happened].
 The dog did not point a weapon.
 The dog did not give a fire order.
 The dog just did its job.
 It was surely better for the dog to fail in a positive way [warn of VC] than to fail in a negative way [miss real VC, as happened to 8Pl C Coy on 8 October 1970].
-This may not be a popular statement but these animals surely deserve the same courtesy & care of memory expected by other veterans.
+This may not be a popular statement but these animals surely deserve the same courtesy and care of memory expected by other veterans.
 Agree..?
 'I Was There' - add a comment

 Australia’s Vietnam war dogs never returned home, quarantine costs over a serious parasite problem which caused massive bleeding cited as the reason.
 After the matter was raised in theMilo montage, courtesy of Australian websites Australian Parliament, the Australian Army decided in 1968 that at the end of their working lives the dogs would be kept by the battalion as a reserve, then given as pets to European or Australian families resident in Saigon.
 Only as a last resort, would they be destroyed.
 None of the 11 dogs who served in Vietnam was put down, with homes being found for the ten who survived.
 (Cassius died of heat exhaustion).
-Milo, in Vietnam since 1968 & serving with 4RAR/NZ ANZAC at the time of retirement in 1971, was handed over to Mr J. R. Cochrane, the assistant manager of the Chartered Bank in Saigon.
+Milo, in Vietnam since 1968 and serving with 4RAR/NZ ANZAC at the time of retirement in 1971, was handed over to Mr J. R. Cochrane, the assistant manager of the Chartered Bank in Saigon.

 Haran is again quoted: [the dogs] … had been forgotten as a soldier, and soldiers should not be forgotten in war; there should be some sort of memory of them.
 Many ex-handlers shared this feeling, and a permanent memorial to the dogs, the Australian War Dog Memorial, complete with carved statue and a drinking trough for dogs, was unveiled at a ceremony on the Alexandra Headland, on the Sunshine Coast, Queensland, in April 2001